 The companies of the ZEIT publishing group use a shared infrastructure and communicate via centrally managed devices.
 Zeitverlag Gerd Bucerius GmbH & Co.
 KG provides the essential telecommunications services and applications and, together with the other companies, is jointly responsible for the data processing that takes place.

-Jointly responsible companies: Zeitverlag Gerd Bucerius GmbH & Co.
+Joint controllers: Zeitverlag Gerd Bucerius GmbH & Co.
 KG, ZEIT DIGITAL GmbH, ZEIT Akademie GmbH, Studio ZX GmbH, ZEIT Sprachen GmbH, academics GmbH, ZEIT Online GmbH, ZEIT Weltkunst Verlag GmbH

 To analyze, monitor, and optimize advertising measures, we process personal data in a data warehouse that is separate from the production systems.
 The information is pseudonymized there and used for specific questions, for group profiling, and for creating engagement and propensity scores.